-To set up Expense Management for Azure Blob Storage, follow these steps:
+To set up Expense Management for Azure Blob Storage:

-- Choose the icon, enter Expense Management Setup, and then choose the related link.
+- Select the icon, enter Expense Management Setup, and then select the related link.

 - On the General FastTab, under Document Storage Type, select Azure Blob Storage to open the Azure Blob Storage settings group.